 Dr. Sherry Johnson

 Known as “the vet truck,” the Equine Sports Medicine (ESM) mobile veterinary clinic provides top-notch care for equine athletes competing in horse shows across the nation.
-The practice’s two partners, Dr. Alan Donnell and Dr. Dave Frisbie have dedicated their careers to using evidence-based approaches to treat the variety of orthopedic injuries that top-tier athletic horses experience.
+The practice’s two partners, Dr. Alan Donnell and Dr. Dave Frisbie, have dedicated their careers to using evidence-based approaches to treat the variety of orthopedic injuries that top-tier athletic horses experience.
 Equine veterinarian Sherry Johnson is finishing her sports medicine and rehabilitation residency in conjunction with ESM and the Orthopaedic Research Center of Colorado State University.
-As part of her work at ESM, Johnson completed a study on Western performance horse lameness that was initiated by past ESM/CSU sports medicine & rehabilitation resident and current ESM associate, Dr. John Donnell.
+As part of her work at ESM, Johnson completed a study on Western performance horse lameness that was initiated by past ESM/CSU sports medicine & rehabilitation resident and current ESM associate, Dr. Josh Donnell.
 She presented this paper at the November 2017 American Association of Equine Practitioners Meeting in San Antonio, Texas.

 The study was inspired by the large caseload of Western performance horses evaluated by the veterinarians of ESM, with the goal of providing insight into discipline-specific sources of lameness.
 The research team evaluated lameness records over 10 years.
 To be included in the study, the lameness exams had to involve diagnostic blocking to localize the anatomic source of lameness, and include a complete musculoskeletal examination.
 “We work on a very concentrated population of horses that do a specific job for a living, so we wanted to analyze the results of their lameness exams to see if we might uncover patterns that may help us improve diagnostic and therapeutic options ” Johnson notes, adding that “It made the most sense to categorize horses as all-around western performance athletes or reiners for the purposes of our study.
 We could then look for any patterns of lameness within the two disciplines.”